KiranRamesh-Aero/UnsteadyFlowSolvers.jl/README.md

-# UNSflow

 [![Build Status](https://travis-ci.com/KiranUofG/UNSflow.jl.svg?branch=master)](https://travis-ci.com/KiranUofG/UNSflow.jl)
 [![Coverage Status](https://coveralls.io/repos/github/KiranUofG/UNSflow.jl/badge.svg?branch=master)](https://coveralls.io/github/KiranUofG/UNSflow.jl?branch=master)

-UNSflow is a library of low-order solvers for unsteady aerodynamics and aeroelasticity managed by Dr. Kiran Ramesh at the University of Glasgow.
-The solvers. are written in Julia, are based on the discrete-vortex method and cater to various applications.
+This package (abbreviated UNSflow) is a library of low-order solvers for unsteady aerodynamics and aeroelasticity managed by Dr. Kiran Ramesh at the University of Glasgow.
+The solvers are written in Julia, are based on the discrete-vortex method and cater to various applications.